-Using either a heavier kettle bell or dumb bell, tea pots work your obliques, glutes and lats.
+Using either a heavier kettlebell or dumbbell, teapots work your obliques, glutes, and lats.
 A small but efficient movement.
 The closer together your feet are, the more core work you will get.
-Left hand is bent up by your ear (like a teapot handle).
-With the weight in your right hand, pop out your left hip and use your oblique and glutes to stabilize and return to standing.
-Make sure to keep your arm straight, chest in line with your body and both feet on the ground.
+The left hand is bent up by your ear (like a teapot handle).
+With the weight in your right hand, pop out your left hip and use your obliques and glutes to stabilize and return to standing.
+Make sure to keep your arm straight, chest in line with your body, and both feet on the ground.
 Alternate sides.

 Squat with side knee crunch